How parents decide to transport girls between their homes and Girl Scout meeting places is each parent’s individual decision and responsibility.

 Please keep in mind the following non-negotiable points regarding private transportation:

 - Even though written agreements are always required when renting or chartering, you are not authorized to sign an agreement or contract—even if there is no cost associated with the rental.
-Such an agreement must instead be signed by the person designated by your council.
+Such an agreement must instead be signed by the person designated by Manitou Council.

-- Check with your council to make sure you are following accepted practices when using private transportation; this ensures that both you and your council are protected by liability insurance in the event of an accident.
+- Check with Manitou Council to make sure you are following accepted practices when using private transportation; this ensures that both you and Manitou Council are protected by liability insurance in the event of an accident.

 - Obtain parent/guardian permission for any use of transportation outside of the meeting place.